Updated November 11, 2020.

-As we continue to prepare for the cruise industry’s healthy and safe return, Royal Caribbean has made the decision to voluntarily suspend sailings through November 30, 2020.
+As we continue to prepare for the cruise industry’s healthy and safe return, Royal Caribbean has made the decision to suspend sailings in Australia and New Zeeland.

 MIAMI, Oct, 21, 2020 – Today, we are announcing updates to our 2021-2022 winter sailings that include a refreshed line-up of ships and itineraries in the Caribbean, Australia and New Zealand.
 The adapted schedule – informed by market research and valuable feedback from guests and travel partners around the world – adds variety in departure ports and itinerary lengths.
 Guests will have even more choices in the Caribbean with ships sailing from the most popular cruise ports across Florida and Texas.
 In Australia, guests can choose from three ships sailing throughout the South Pacific and New Zealand.
 The new itineraries, combined with Royal Caribbean ships and crew, will deliver the signature vacation experience that guests know and love.
 Highlights of Royal Caribbean’s updated 2021/2022 Winter season include:

 Should you have clients confirmed on sailings impacted by these changes, a separate communication will be sent to you and your clients with the complete details.
 Plus, knowing how hard you work, rest-assured that your commission is protected on all impacted reservations that are paid-in-full prior to the redeployment announcement.
 Please be sure to visit RCL Cares for further details and our FAQ.

 MIAMI, Sept.
 23, 2020 – Royal Caribbean International today provides an update to its 2021 summer cruises, announcing upcoming changes in itineraries and homeports.
 Tapping market research and valuable feedback from guests and travel partners, the cruise line has adjusted its schedule with the goal of providing guests with greater variety for their 2021 adventures.